Chococlass33/Weather_Tracker/testing-strategy.md

 With this, we can test the main logic and the infeasable cases.

-These cases include help with other arguements, which just calls help, no info selected, too many locations, and no api.
+These cases include help with other arguements, which just calls help, no info selected, too many locations, no locations, and no api.

-Our tests for checking multiple arguements will check every arguement to ensure maximum coverage.
+We also include test cases to cover fahrenheit usage, and error handling in processing gc inputs to cover their respective lines.